Glass Noodle Stir-fry

 2 heads of shanghai bok choy, chopped

-Strain the noodles, rinse them under cold water, let drain and set aside.
+Strain the noodles, rinse them under cold water, drain, and set aside.
 The noodles are very long so I also like to cut them a few times with kitchen shears.

-In a wok or a large frying pan, heat the canola oil on medium-high heat.
+Heat the canola oil in a wok or a large frying pan on medium-high heat.

-Add the sauce and the cooked noodles, stir until it starts to bubble, the noodles should now be heated through.
+Add the sauce and the cooked noodles, and stir until it starts to bubble.

-Serve in a bowl and sprinkle with toasted sesame seeds and sliced spring onion, enjoy!
+Turn off the heat and serve in a bowl with a sprinkle of toasted sesame seeds and sliced spring onion, enjoy!